trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

    Clear pro here is:
    - no special `ssh` client configuration is required: you just specify non-default port.
+   The minor cons are:
+   - and extra service to set up
+   - `HTTPS` has to be passed through `sslh` as well, which might hide source address of the connections for the backend.
+Not convenient for logging (and possibly performance?).

 2. Encapsulate one protocol completely into another.